 As you continue your crochet cactus rounds, you may notice your stitches beginning to slant towards your dominant hand.

-Rounds 8 and 12 in the example crochet cactus, therefore, have been replaced with rounds that are designed to slightly shift the stitches back in the opposite direction.
+Rounds 8 and 12 in the example crochet cactus, therefore, have been replaced with rounds that are designed to shift the stitches slightly backwards in the opposite direction.

-Alternatively, you may also omit these rounds entirely by replacing each with a normal round.
-To do this, simply repeat round 7, instead.
+Alternatively, you may also omit these shifted rounds entirely by replacing rounds 8 and 12 with normal rounds.
+To do this, simply repeat the instructions from the previous round, instead.

 Rnd 8: [1sc into each of next 2 sts, sc2tog over next 2 sts, 1FPdc around prev st] 8 times, join, ch 1 (32).